alextanhongpin/go-chat/README.md

   // Set the user's connection to the in-memory storage.
 This will tie the client to a specific chat-server, but messages could still be distributed across servers through redis pub-sub. localconn.set(id, conn)

+  // Additionally, we might want to store the user's online status in an external storage.
+This would allow us to check if the user is online or not.
+The cache will expire after 1 minute, meaning the user has to consistently ping the redis storage to tell they are online. usercache.set(id, exp=1min)

+  // Get the user's group from the database.
+Note that this can be done on the client-side, but we might need to validate if the client's request is valid, and hence need to be loaded on the server side.
+This can be cached to improve performance. groups = groupDB.get(id)

   // Read event loop.
   for {
     let msg = conn.read()